HassanHarb92/POPPY/README.md

 1. **Generate Cube Files**: Use your computational chemistry software to generate cube files containing molecular orbital data.
 To create cube files with Gaussian, check this [Gaussian CubeGen documentation](https://gaussian.com/cubegen/).
 2. **Organize Cube Files**: Place all cube files into a directory named `cubes`.
 3. **Generate App Scripts**: Execute `create_MO.py`.
 Similar to `create.py`, it asks for a title, then generates `stream_MO.py`, `packages.txt`, and `requirements.txt`, with `stream_MO.py` serving as the core of your molecular orbital visualization web app.

+### For Visualizing Molecular Datasets

+1. **Prepare Your CSV File**: Ensure your CSV is formatted correctly: the first column should be named "Name" and contain the molecule names; the second column, "SMILES", should contain the SMILES strings of the molecules; subsequent columns can include any properties of interest related to the molecules.
+2. **Generate App Scripts**: Run `create_db.py`.
+This script prompts you for a title for the web app and the location of the dataset.
+Following these inputs, it automatically generates `streamlit_app_db.py`, the primary file for your web app, alongside `requirements.txt` and `packages.txt`, ensuring your app has all it needs to run effectively.

 ## Running Your Web App Locally